Skip to main content

 Sourcing and Quality Checks

-Look for 99%+ purity verified by HPLC reports.
-Third-party certificates of analysis should list endotoxin levels under 1 EU/mg.
+Look for 99%+ purity verified by HPLC.
+Third-party certificates of analysis should list endotoxin under 1 EU/mg.
 Lyophilized powder should be a blue fluff, not a fine powder.

 Vendors should ship with desiccant packs.
 Test a small vial first.

-This guide covers GHK-Cu from vial to injection or topical application.
-Plug your numbers into the GHK-Cu calculator for your specific setup.
+Plug your numbers into the GHK-Cu calculator for your specific vial size and target dose.

 Disclaimer: This information is for research purposes only.
 Consult a qualified professional before using any peptides.
 Dosingcalc.com provides calculators as tools for hypothetical scenarios; actual use carries risks and is not endorsed.